EURODEO/e-soh-technical-architecture/README.md

 Concurrency: The system should be able to handle multiple simultaneous user sessions and requests without any loss of performance or functionality.
 For example, the system should support at least 500 concurrent user sessions without any degradation in response time or throughput.

 Scalability: The system should be designed to scale both horizontally and vertically to accommodate increased user loads or additional functionality.
 Scalability requirements may include adding new servers, increasing CPU or memory resources, or deploying additional instances of the system.
+Depending on the cloud this may need to be done manually, especially in the EWC.

 Reliability: The system should maintain consistent performance levels under normal and adverse conditions, including hardware failures, network outages, or increased traffic.
-For example, the system should have a target uptime of 99.9% and a mean time between failures (MTBF) of at least 10,000 hours.
+For example, the system should have a target uptime of 99% and a mean time between failures (MTBF) of at least 10,000 hours.

 By defining these performance requirements upfront, the development team can make informed design decisions and implement appropriate optimizations to ensure that the software system meets or exceeds the specified performance targets.
-Regular performance testing, monitoring, and profiling should be conducted throughout the development process to validate that the performance requirements are being met and to identify any potential issues or bottlenecks.

 ### 6.2.
 Performance Testing and Profiling

+Regular performance testing and profiling should be conducted throughout the development process to validate that the performance requirements are being met and to identify any potential issues or bottlenecks.

+These tests should include but are not limited to:

+* Profiling of response and round-trip time of requests and between software procedures inside the stack
+* Profiling of network and system resources and in the case of a high number of simultaneous user requests
+* Testing the performance in relation to scaling horizontally and vertically
+* Behavior in error- and worst-cases like hardware failures, network outages, or increased traffic

 ### 6.3.
 Caching Strategies
 ### 6.4.
 Load Balancing and Failover
 ### 6.5.
 Vertical and Horizontal Scaling

 ## 7. Deployment and Operations

-All environments run in EWC.
+All environments run in the EWC.

 ### 7.1.
 Deployment Environments

 This section provides an overview of the deployment strategy and environments that are employed to ensure the smooth operation and management of the system.
 The purpose of outlining these is to create a clear understanding of how the system components are deployed, configured, and maintained across various stages of development and production.

 **Development Environment:**